WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0201-Manage AD DS objects.md

 ## Lab scenario

 You are a server support specialist for Contoso Corporation.
-You have been assigned to help configure the infrastructure for a new branch office for the Research department.
-To begin deployment of the new branch office, you are preparing AD DS objects.
+You've been assigned to help configure the infrastructure for a new branch office for the Research department.
+To begin the new branch office's deployment, you're preparing Active Directory Domain Services (AD DS) objects.

-You need to create users and groups for the new Research department branch office.
-You also need to test the ability to reset the secure channel for a computer account located in the branch office that has lost connectivity to the Contoso.com domain.
+You need to create users and groups for the new Research department branch office and test the ability to reset the secure channel for a branch-office computer account that's lost connectivity to the Contoso.com domain.

 ## Exercise 1: Create and manage groups in AD DS

 ### Scenario

-You need to create groups for the Research department.
-You require a distribution global group to facilitate email delivery to the Research users.
+You need to create groups for the Research department, and you require a distribution global group to facilitate email delivery to Research users.
 Carlos Tijerina will manage this group.
 You will also create a Research Managers group and add Carlos Tijerina and Susan Kemp as members of the group.
 You also need to create a universal group in the Managers organizational unit (OU) that will contain all the departmental managers’ global groups.
 After creating the research distribution group, you realize that the group needs access to network resources, so you must convert the group to a security group.

 The main tasks for this exercise are as follows: